das-developers/das2dlm/README.md

 Turns out there is only one.
 Also, since all variables have the same shape as the overall dataset, SHAPE fields for variables are only as long as the RANK of the dataset.
-The `-3` values in the SHAPE array is a degeneracy flag.
-This says that it doesn't matter what value is given for the first index when accesing data for this variable, it won't affect the output.
+The `-3` in the SHAPE array above is a degeneracy flag.
+It means that the value of the first index does affect the output from the `das2c_data()` function.
 The 'TYPE' field gives the IDL data type for data values provided by this variable

 ### Geting Data Ararys